 - No specific feature within an image should be selectively enhanced, obscured, moved, removed or introduced.

 - Combining images that should otherwise be presented separately is strongly discouraged as this may misrepresent the original data.
 If a composite figure cannot be avoided, dividing lines must be added between all relevant sections/lanes, and the composite nature of the image should also be described in the figure legend.

 - Duplicated images within the manuscript should be called out so that any reuse of images, including control data, across multiple figures are explicitly stated and justified in the legend(s).

-- During peer review, authors may be required to submit uncropped images of complete gels or other images for comparison to prepared figures.
-If original data cannot be produced, the article may be rejected.
+- During submission or peer-review, authors may be required to submit uncropped images of complete gels or other images for comparison to prepared figures.
+If original data cannot be produced to support peer review, the article may be rejected.

 - Any manuscript where the Editors are unconvinced of the integrity of the figures may be rejected/may not be considered further for publication.

 - More specific/detailed guidance on figure preparation and presentation:

 - Immunoblots should be presented in a way that retains information about antigen size and antibody specificity.
 Cropped images should retain sufficient area around the band(s) of interest, ideally including the positions of at least one molecular mass marker above and below the band(s).
 Immunoblot bands should be non-saturated, i.e. suitable for quantitation by densitometry.
 In addition, each immunoblot should be presented with an appropriate loading control, preferably from the same original gel.